Contents Home Map

 In this lowest abstraction we both lose and gain enormously.
 What we gain is the fact that we can search the text, both manually and in automated processes, and we can generate statistics, indexes etc. What we lose may be summarised as follows:

-1. We lose a lot of information that may be collected under the header 'layout'.
+1. We lose a lot of information that may be collected under the heading 'layout'.
 We no longer see the handwriting characteristics, the spacings of the lines, whether characters or words are far apart, etc., etc.

 2. We lose a lot of distinctions in the written characters that may well be relevant.
-Every transliterator makes a set of decisions that are irreversible, typically when deciding that two similar-looking character forms were intended to be one and the same, and are therefore transliterated in the same way.
+Every transcriber makes a set of decisions that are irreversible, typically when deciding that two similar-looking character forms were intended to be one and the same, and are therefore transliterated in the same way.

 A third problem inherent to transliterations of the Voynich MS text is a combination of the above two points: the uncertain definition of word boundaries or word spaces.
-The word boundary definitions are based on subjective decisions made by transliterators deriving from the layout of the text.
+The word boundary definitions are based on subjective decisions made by transcribers deriving from the layout of the text.

 Some initial considerations